Chișinău: Municipal administration

 Moldova is administratively subdivided into 3 municipalities, 32 districts, and 2 autonomous units.
-With a population of 662,836 inhabitants (as of 2014), the Municipality of Chișinău (which includes the nearby communities) is the largest of these municipalities.
+With a population of 720,128 inhabitants (as of the 2024 Moldovan census), the Municipality of Chișinău (which includes the nearby communities) is the largest of these municipalities.

 Besides the city itself, the municipality comprises 34 other suburban localities: 6 towns (containing further 2 villages within), and 12 communes (containing further 14 villages within).
 The population, as of the 2014 Moldovan census, is shown in brackets: